backpropper/DNN-Activation-Brain/README.md

-# Activation-Brain-of-a-DNN
+# DNN-Activation-Brain

 I have developed a toolkit which visualizes the hidden layer activations of a deep neural network.
-I used t-SNE plots to get the coordinates and after computing Delaunay Triangulation, I got the 2D space vectors.
 I used OpenGL shader libraries in python for rendering graphics.
 The toolkit allows loading different models for visualization.
 It has a functionality of recording live audio samples which are subsequently feedforwarded through a deep neural network in Kaldi to get the activations.
 Work is constantly been updated.

 Libraries required (for Linux):